Renormalizing the Quark-Meson-Diquark Model

 \section{Derivation of the renormalized potential}

-Fixing $\vcfpi$, the remaining vacuum parameters in \cref{tab:observables_description} are found by evaluating derivatives of the effective potential \eqref{eq:regularized_potential} in vacuum, which yields
+Fixing $\vcfpi$, the remaining vacuum parameters in \cref{tab:observables_description} are found by evaluating derivatives of the effective potential \eqref{eq:regularized_potential} in vacuum, which yields \begingroup \allowdisplaybreaks

-\cref{eq:sigma_gap_ren} and \crefrange{eq:44}{eq:48} form a simple linear system of equations that can be solved for an expression of the 6 UV scale dependent bare parameters in terms of the correlators.
-The solution of this linear system yields
+\endgroup \cref{eq:sigma_gap_ren} and \crefrange{eq:44}{eq:48} form a simple linear system of equations that can be solved for an expression of the 6 UV scale-dependent bare parameters in terms of the correlators.
+The solution of this linear system yields \begingroup \allowdisplaybreaks